ZertoPublic/Z4K/docs/Limitations.md

-Z4K does not support XFS.
+- Z4K does not support XFS.
+- A protected entity can be part of up to 3 VPGs.